jan-koupil/scrimba-advent-calendar-2020/readme.md

 |Array.includes|387 ms|450 ms|
 |Set.has|382 ms|497 ms|

-If the world was compoused out of Chrome only, I would prefer the *Set.has* approach because of its semantic clearness.
-This is one of the things for which the Set has been designed.
+If the world was composed out of Chrome only, I would prefer the *Set.has* approach because of its semantic clearness.
+This is one of the things for which the [`Set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) has been designed.
 But now?
 Decide for yourself.

 ## [Challenge 8: 🔔 The Rolling Dice](https://scrimba.com/scrim/co12c41419ae303e77827f312)
 I really enjoyed this one.
 A nice use for a [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
 My `Dice` class simply creates all dots at specific places (given by relative coordinates <-1 to 1>) and at a `showFace()` command simply hides all and then displays the appropriate ones.

-When loaded, Scrimba shows an error I don't understand and probably has something to do with the way of loading code in Scrimba.
+When loaded, Scrimba sometimes shows an error I don't understand and probably has something to do with the way of loading code in Scrimba.
 Simply clicking the "Go to index" link fixes it.

 ## [Challenge 9: 🎺 Sum Odd Fibonacci Numbers](https://scrimba.com/scrim/cob604d489f7d1a51fd3c7cd9)
 What for a set of coding challenges would it be if  some form of Fibonacci numbers weren't included!
 But then, they're just Fibonacci numbers, nothing more, nothing less.